Tell Me About It: Communicating Research Effectively

-Note: This post is a reprint, with minor modifications, of my original post for BrainAura as a part of their Destination PhD, editorial, and science communication initiatives.
-Please do check out their exhaustive list of offerings, for a wide variety of scientific purposes.
-The share here is to illustrate some of my thoughts on writing a scientific paper effectively; the views and opinions reflected here are those solely of the author and should be treated as such.
+Note: The share here is to illustrate some of my thoughts on writing a scientific paper effectively; the views and opinions reflected here are those solely of the author and should be treated as such.

 Scientific research by definition is built upon previous investigations.
 Reliably accurate results need to be freely accessible, and the writing and publishing of papers is an effective and nearly indispensable way of communicating the progress of the scientific journey from hypothesis to data to theory.
 Condensing months, if not years, of research into a few concise pages, is daunting enough for the tenured professor, to say nothing of the graduate student.
 It is something the professional academic grows into overtime, and masters the skill of translating the clarity of thoughts into the clarity of words.
 Yet, publishing a paper does not come easy.
 For many researchers, it could be a very lengthy process involving many steps of reviewing and corrections.
 Statistics from several publication houses indicate that, often, less than 50% of the received papers are publishable.